FrancescoIodicedev/TLN_StatisticalApproaches/README.md

 # TLN_StatisticalApproaches
-Project of exam for University of Turin - Computer Science department
+Project of the thrid part of exam 'Tecnologie del linguaggio naturale' for University of Turin - Computer Science department